 Although Oregonians understand the importance of investing in environmental conservation, she said, we need to apply the same energy to conserving culture and human habitat in our urban areas.

 Oregon Business research editor Kim Moore took the stage to discuss changes to the survey aimed at capturing workforce equity issues.

 We honored the best nonprofits in each category:

 Capital Manor recieves its award for the second-best large nonprofit

 2. Capital Manor

 2. Ronald McDonald House Charities of Oregon

 2. Clackamas Workforce Partnership

 To cap off the evening, we broke out fresh copies of our October issue, featuring the complete list of the 2017 100 Best Nonprofits to Work For in Oregon.
 To view the list online, click here.

-- Register for the 100 Best Nonprofits to Work for in Oregon 2018 Awards Dinner
+- PHOTOS: 100 Best Nonprofits to Work For in Oregon Celebration